 - Students completing the entire program will receive a $500 stipend

-- There are 20 placements available for summer 2013
+- Up to 36 placements are available for summer 2014

 - Questions?
 Email: email@example.com